freifunk-berlin/bbb-configs/README.md

   ```sh
   ansible-playbook play.yml --limit location_loc_name,host --tags image
   ```

-  ### Flash images
+  #### Flash images

-  After building firmware images you can update multiple routers using the mass-update script.
+  After building firmware images you can update multiple routers using the mass-update script, which updates every node,that has an image in `tmp/images/`.
 This works best using SSH keys for authentication.

+  Another suitable way to flash our image might be the web GUI or via your terminal using `scp`.

   ```
   ./mass-update.sh